Abandoned & Little-Known Airfields:

 The street which runs along the southern edge of the property is Airport Road.

 (Original) York Airport, York, PA

 39.97 North / 76.75 West (North of Baltimore, MD)

-The original York Airport (on the northwest side of the town) was apparently built at some point in 1946,
+The original York Airport was located on the northwest side of the town.

 According to a historical display in the current York Airport, the original York Airport was operated by Oscar Hostetter.

 The earliest depiction which has been located of the York Airport was on the 1946 USGS topo map.

 A 1946 aerial view looking west at the original York Airport (from a historical display in the current York Airport),